 Daniel Newell is a dancer, maker, performance artist, and graduate of the Victorian College of the Arts.
-Daniel’s work can be defined as creatively chaotic and cathartic, catwalking the fine-eyeliner of the pop-cultural and political.
+Cat-walking the fine-eyeliner of the pop cultural and political, Daniel’s work can be defined as creatively chaotic and cathartic often outing itself as homo-erratic.
 Having performed in over 20 countries, highlights include working with Shelley Lasica, Deanne Butterworth, Bollywood Film, Opera Australia, Strange Fruit, Melbourne Festival, Dance Massive, Rafael Bonachela and Kylie Minogue.

 The first month of studio practice has been a process of relating to a more conventional studio space, understanding how my physical / performance practice relates to space/s.
 My process has been grounded in bodies, movement, and physical articulation; explored in locals of dances studios, drag stages, amongst large audiences and diverse peoples.
 From configuring the space in a way that allows for the imagination of my body, to learning to surround my self with objects which are physically imbued with practice and meaning in close proximity with other studio artists.
 This process of allowing, integrating and realising the limitations of my first defined studio space has been a playful and intimate mapping of my process.
 In conjunction with the development of a stronger understanding of the texts, I will use as central to the theatrical work I’m creating, allowing my research of these texts to inhabit the space in their own right.